Stefan Christensen ← Back to writing

 Making It Real

 Changing the name is necessary but not sufficient.
-It only works if leadership actually behaves like they’re there to help.
+It only works if leadership behaves like they’re there to help.

-This means asking different questions—“What’s blocking you?” not “Why is this late?”
+This means asking different questions: “What’s blocking you?” not “Why is this late?”
 It means following up: if a team identifies an obstacle, leadership removes it or explains clearly why they can’t.
-It means not using the meeting as surveillance—the goal isn’t to catch problems, it’s to find them early so they can be solved.
+It means not using the meeting as surveillance.
+The goal isn’t to catch problems, it’s to find them early so they can be solved.
 And it means making decisions quickly: teams raise concerns, leadership responds with decisions or clear next steps, not “let me think about it.”

 The Deeper Pattern